Press enter to see results or esc to cancel.

-It should be noted that for Non-Immigrant Visas O, O-A, and O-X, if the visa application doesn’t have a valid visa or a re-entry permit, the applicant must request a new visa at least 15 working days before their departure day.
+It should be noted that for Non-Immigrant Visas O, O-A, and O-X, applicants who plan to exit Thailand and re-enter must also request a re-entry permit at least 15 working days before their departure from Thailand.

-You can submit each of the following applications online through the Official Thai E-Visa Website.
+All visa applications can now be submitted online through the Official Thai E-Visa Website.

 As a part of the application for a Non-Immigrant O-A Visa, expats must submit a health insurance policy that has proof of medical insurance in Thailand for the duration of the time that will be spent in the country.